damianc/math-notes/differentiation/derivatives/trigonometric-reciprocal-functions.md

-# Derivatives of Reciprocals of Trigonometric Function
+# Derivatives of Reciprocals of Trigonometric Functions

 > $\nabla = ax+b$